superli3/codenavi/README.md

-# CodeNavi
+# codenavi

-This is the repo for CodeNavi, a framework for applying neural net based langauge models to software projects, in order to help software developers identify bugs and ship better code.
+This is the repo for codenavi, a framework for applying neural net based langauge models to software projects, in order to help software developers identify bugs and ship better code.

 I worked on this project as part of my UC Berkely MIDS class - Natural Language Processing with Deep Learning